amitni1/Catastrophic-Forgetting-Reproduction/README.md

 ## Why We Chose This Paper

-The papers was practical for a course project and ripe for improvment since its from 2017.
-The MNIST experiments run on a single GPU, the method needs no exotic components beyond a diagonal Fisher and a quadratic penalty, and the paper gives three concrete figures (2A–C) we could check our work against one by one.
-So we got to engage with a real, well-known result end to end — derive it, implement it, debug it, and compare our graphs to the originals — which is exactly the kind of learning we were hoping to get out of the project.
+The paper was a practical choice for a course project and ripe for improvement given its age.
+The MNIST experiments run on a single GPU, the method requires no exotic components beyond a diagonal Fisher and a quadratic penalty, and the paper provides three concrete figures (2A–C) to check our work against step by step.
+This let us engage with a real, well-known result end to end — deriving it, implementing it, debugging it, and comparing our graphs to the originals — which is exactly the kind of learning we wanted from the project.

 ---